JeanDecroos/XMLPrompt/docs/backend-implementation.md

 1. **Create New Supabase Project**:
    - Go to [supabase.com](https://supabase.com)
-   - Create new project: `xmlprompter-production`
+   - Create new project: `promptr-production`
    - Note your project URL and keys

 2. **Run Database Schema**: